jepma/spark-kubernetes/README.md

     - Create temporary AWS Credentials per model
     - Try out https://github.com/uswitch/kiam
 - Benchmark performance on EKS vs performance on EMR
-    - Use public dataset
+    - Use public dataset, files > 1gb
     - Test with and without caching
+- How is the integration with Glue / Data-catalogs
+    - hive-site.xml / Glue / Spark?
 - Run Minio on Kubernetes to host testdata
 - Host Jupyter on Kubernetes
     - Is it possible to re-use base image
 - Is it possible to create a multistage Dockerfile for Spark?
 - Create map / workflow -> How does Spark work on Kubernetes
 - Best practices -> Kubernetes + Spark
-- EKS -> Berekenen wat de kosten zijn t.o.v.
-EMR
+- Calculate costs -> comparison with EMR?
     - HorizontalPodAutoscaler
     - Autoscaler - AWS (NodeAutoscaler -> Kubernetes)
         - Custom Metrics